 2. A great way to get to know the city with the family is on a horse carriage tour.
 You won’t have our kids complain about walking it.
-In it you get to see the city’s beautiful colonial structures and feel the relaxed lifestyle in Granada.
+In it, you get to see the city’s beautiful colonial structures and feel the relaxed lifestyle in Granada.

-Where to Stay in Granada
+Where to Stay in Granada, Nicaragua?

 1. If you are visiting Granada you have to check out Hotel La Bocona.
 It is a beautiful colonial mansion from 1860.
 The rooms here are huge!
 Plus it is on the center of the city.
 There is also a great pool for the kids.

 This is Nicaragua’s second-largest city.
 Colonial architecture, an abundance of churches are just some of the similarities shared by Leon and Granada.
 Exploring the place will bring you back in time to their civil war.
-It is also home to the largest Cathedral of Central America.
+It is also home to the largest Cathedral in Central America.

-What to do in Leon
+Things to do in Leon Nicaragua

 1. Cathedral Basilica de Ascension is the major landmark of the city.
 This church took over 100 years to build and turned out to be Central America’s largest church.
 The best part is that you can take a tour inside it and climb to the bell tower and enjoy amazing views from the rooftop of Leon’s skyline.

 2. Going for a walk around the town is also a good thing to do.
 You get to see beautiful buildings and local restaurants.
-Spend some time at the central plaza bargaining for a great deal on wood works and local artisan crafts.
+Spend some time at the central plaza, bargaining for a great deal on woodworks and local artisan crafts.

-Where to Stay in Leon
+Where to Stay in Leon, Nicaragua?

 2. There is also a 4 star hotel called Hotel La Perla with beautiful courtyards.
 This is more of a business trip hotel, but the pool makes any kid excited to be there.

-This is the largest fresh water island in the world and is located in the middle of the largest island in Lake Nicaragua.
+This is the largest freshwater island in the world and is located in the middle of the largest island in Lake Nicaragua.
 It is also home to two volcanoes: Concepcion and Maderas.
 It was named a UNESCO Biosphere Preserve in 2010.

-What to do on Ometepe Island
+Things to do on Ometepe Island, Nicaragua

 1. Ometepe has some cute tiny towns that you can explore on a horseback tour.
 There are plenty of hiking trails that run in all directions.
 So enjoy one hour or a five-hour tour.